-- How do we, can we, generate wealth?
+- 1. How do we, can we, generate wealth?
 (GENS4532 Australia and the Development of the World Economy) - 2.
-How can we, ought we, distribute wealth, status and power?

-(GENS4530 Human Inequality)

-- 3. What effects do our wealth generating and techno-scientific activities have on the environment?
+How can we, ought we, distribute wealth, status and power? - (GENS4530 Human Inequality) - What effects do our wealth generating and techno-scientific activities have on the environment?
 (GENS4529 Ecosystems, Technology and Human Habitation) - 4.
-What are the effects of the new mass media of communication?

-(GENS4507 Mass Media and Communication)

-5. What are the key social and cultural influences on Australia today?

-(GENS4531 Australian Society and Culture)

-What steps should we take, and what policies should we adopt, in science and technology?
+What are the effects of the new mass media of communication? - (GENS4507 Mass Media and Communication) - 5.
+What are the key social and cultural influences on Australia today? - (GENS4531 Australian Society and Culture) - What steps should we take, and what policies should we adopt, in science and technology?
 (GENS4625 Science and Civilisation)

-Note: Two special Category A subjects are also offered in the General Education Program this year:
+Note: Two special Category A subjects are also offered: